amarasovic/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a postdoc at the [Allen Institute of Artificial Intelligence (AI2)](https://allenai.org/).
+I am a postdoc at the [Allen Institute of Artificial Intelligence (AI2)](https://allenai.org/) / [AlleNLP Team](https://allennlp.org).
+I am interested in models that provide readable and faithful explanations of their classification decisions—focusing, focusing for now on [visual commonsense reasoning](https://visualcommonsense.com/).
 For my PhD thesis, I have studied deep learning for NLP tasks with limited labeled data such as [fine-grained opinion analysis](https://www.aclweb.org/anthology/N18-1054/) and [anaphora resolution beyond entity anaphora](https://www.aclweb.org/anthology/D17-1021/).
-I'm still striving to gain a better understanding of what does it take to make deep learning efficient, robust, and reliable.
-I also like to communicate research on NLP and machine learning to a wider audience.